Two Real Scalar WIMP Model in the Assisted Freeze-Out Scenario: Dark Matter Phenomenology

 \subsection{Scan Results}

-In Fig.~\ref{fig:scan_1b} we show some numerical values in the resonance region to exemplify the general behaviour here.
+In Fig.~\ref{fig:scan_1b} we show some numerical values in the resonance region to exemplify the general behavior here.
 In this plot, we have considered contours with fixed mass differences $m_2=m_1+1$ GeV (blue), $m_1-1$ GeV (green) and $m_1-5$ GeV (grey), which give the observed DM relic abundance at $\lambda_{12} = 1$.
-As expected, in the normal mass hierarchy $S_1$ behaves very similar to $S$, however in the inverted hierarchy, $\Omega_1$ drops enough such that direct detection constraint becomes effectively negligible, only ruling out parameter space outside the Higgs resonance region.
+As expected, in the normal mass hierarchy $S_1$ behaves very similar to $S$, however in the inverted hierarchy, $\Omega_1$ drops enough such that direct detection constraint becomes effectively negligible, only ruling out parameter space outside the Higgs resonance region \footnote{As we pointed out in a footnote in page 7, near the resonance kinetic equilibrium can be lost, requiring a more precise treatment to obtain the correct relic abundance in this region.
+In our case, where only $S_1$ couples to the Higgs, this effect should be more prominent when $\Omega_1$ is dominant (normal hierarchy), with expected changes equivalent to those obtained in \cite{Binder:2017rgn} for the SHP.
+In the inverse hierarchy, where $\Omega_1$ is sub-dominant, we expect a small correction to the total relic abundance.
+We did not consider such a precise treatment in this work.}.
 For comparison, we have also plotted contours where the SHP could account for the 100\%, 10\% and 1\% of the correct relic abundance with a black, blue and red dashed lines, respectively.
 As expected, due to the additional degrees of freedom coming from $m_2$ and $\lambda_{12}$, the two scalar model can explain the entire DM relic abundance in that region but also even at slightly smaller masses $m_1$.
 Thus, for masses near the Higgs resonance the SHP parameter space opens up in the two scalar model and it remains to be seen, whether WIMPs in the region can be fully ruled out as DM candidates.